liuhq/evarcher/README.md

 ) => void
 ```

-Emit an event (with an optional data).
-It will call all enabled handlers of this event.
+Emit an event with optional data.
+This calls all enabled handlers synchronously in registration order.

 ```ts
 ev('run').emit() // call all enabled handlers of the `run` event